gryf/fs-uae-wrapper/README.rst

 performed specific tasks before ``fs-uae`` is launched and after it.

-Assumption is, that configuration file are written in portable way, so the are saved as `relative configuration file`_ (hence the name ``Config.fs-uae``, even if the are named differently.
+Assumption is, that configuration file are written in portable way, so the are saved as `relative configuration file`_ (hence the name ``Config.fs-uae``), even if the are named differently.
 If certain wrapper is specified, it will create temporary directory and place the configuration file there as ``Config.fs-uae``.

 If no ``wrapper`` option would be passed either as an config option or command line argument, all command line options will be passed to the fs-uae executable as-is.

+Note, that you can also pass all *wrapper* options via commandline in the very same way as you can pass config options to `fs-uae`, so you don't have to modify original configuration if you don't want to.

 There is also new config variable introduced: ``$WRAPPER`` which have the same role as ``$CONFIG``, but apply for copied config.
 For instance - in module